mathewbwilliamson/mathnasium-cts/frontend/README.md

 -   DONE Make a better spot for the Hamburger Menu Icon.
 Hamburger Menu is done.
 -   DONE Fix the Desktop hamburger menu location
 -   DONE Edit a Lead Functionality

--   Need to choose a typeface
+-   DONE Need to choose a typeface
--   Menu bottom highlight: Choose a better color
+-   DONE Menu bottom highlight: Choose a better color
+-   DONE Redo and make the theme styles more robust
+-   DONE Backend: Create User
+-   DONE Backend: Fix up database to most recent version of Prisma

 -   Check Prisma Server to make sure it's production-ready (backend)
 -   Uncomment secret in prisma.yml (Backend)
 -   Need to figure how to delete an Event